Well-Rounded Lattices: Towards Optimal Coset Codes for Gaussian and Fading Wiretap Channels: Introduction

-The security of lattice coset codes can be quantized either by Eve's correct decision probability, or alternatively by the mutual information of the message and Eve's received signal.
+The security of lattice coset codes is often measured either by Eve's correct decision probability (ECDP), or alternatively by the mutual information of the message and Eve's received signal.
 For the \emph{additive white Gaussian noise} (AWGN) channel, upper bounds are known for both approaches \cite{Oggier-Sole-Belfiore, Viterbo-flatness}.
 More importantly, both are increasing functions of the \emph{flatness factor} of the lattice $\Lambda_e$, yielding its minimization as a design criterion.
-Sequences of lattice coset codes achieving security and reliability are also constructed in \cite{Viterbo-flatness}.
-For different fading channel models, various alternative design criteria based on probability and information bounds were derived in \cite{Belfiore-Oggier, belfiore_mimo}, and \cite{mirghasemi}, respectively.
-Codes achieving security and reliability in the \emph{multiple-input multiple-output} (MIMO) channel, and an information bound, were given in \cite{luzzi}.
-However, to the best of our knowledge, practical low-dimensional code constructions are an open problem in the fading \emph{single-input single-output} (SISO) channel.
+In \cite{luzzi}, the secrecy criterion based on the flatness factor in \cite{Viterbo-flatness} is extended to the case of multiple-input multiple-output (MIMO) channels.
+Sequences of lattice coset codes achieving security and reliability are also constructed in \cite{luzzi}.

+Codes achieving AWGN channel capacity using the flatness factor are proposed in \cite{Ling-Belfiore}.
+More recently some of the extra conditions needed in \cite{Ling-Belfiore} are removed in \cite{Campello-Dadush-Ling}, establishing a direct link between AWGN-goodness and capacity-achieving codes at the cost of using dithering.
+Polar lattices achieving AWGN channel capacity for any signal-to-noise ratio (SNR) are given in \cite{polar-lattices}.